Women's and Gender Studies

 This course examines how racialized and gendered identities are made in relation to space.
 How does gender intersect with race, class and other power relations embedded in the places we live?
 How do women and men come to occupy different places in the world – literally and figuratively – or occupy the same places in different ways?
-Case studies focus on identity making in relation to the body, in diverse contexts such as homes, public and national spaces, across the African Diaspora.
+Case studies focus on identity making in relation to the body and the course more broadly focuses on the intersection of race, class, gender, sexuality, and ethnicity as matrices of social and structural power relations and hierarchies.
 (Writing-intensive.)
+(Social, Structural, and Institutional Hierarchies.)
 (Same as Africana Studies 224.)
 Maximum enrollment, 20.

 Women, Law, Public Policy and Activism in the Contemporary United States.

 An examination of feminist analysis of legislation and legal theory; public, educational and social policy; and legal/policy activism in the U.S. Opportunity for law or public policy research and/or internship in area.
 (Writing-intensive.)
 Maximum enrollment, 20.

 Examines how “natural” differences of gender and race are created through discourses, images and everyday practices in particular spatial contexts.
 Using historical and fictional texts, ethnographies, theoretical discussions and films the course explores the production of racial and gender differences in European development and imperialist expansion.
 Focuses on three historical periods in the production of racialized and gendered geographies: plantation/slave societies in the Americas, African Colonialism, contemporary globalization and ethnic diversity in Europe.
 (Same as Africana Studies 233.)
 Merrill.